Special Event Street Closure Application

 The required written description should provide sufficient information for the event to be evaluated and other required permits or approvals identified.
-All event descriptions should address the following:
+Event descriptions should address the following:

-- “Run of show” listing the times for set-up, event activities, and breakdown/clean-up.
+- “Run of show” – a detailed event schedule, Including times for set-up, event activities, and breakdown/clean-up.

 - Staffing – for barricades, security, cleaning, etc.

-- Public/private – whether the event is free and open to the public; ticketed (whether or not tickets or free); or private/restricted (e.g., to organization members only, etc.).
+- Public/private – whether the event is free and open to the public; ticketed (whether or not tickets are free); or private/restricted (e.g., to organization members only, etc.).